 - Gives you a comprehensive view of current and future trends in digital learning content

-- Explains, in easy-to-understand terms, the different ways that businesses use this content.
+- Explains, in easy-to-understand terms, the different ways that businesses can benefit.

-- Describes the platform on which this content sits – the learning management system (LMS) – more recently known as the learning experience platform or learning ecosystem.
+- Describes the platform on which this content sits, the learning management system (LMS).
+It also describes the next generation learning management system (also called the learning experience platform)

-If you’re in the corporate learning and development community, or simply interested in developing strategic skills and talent in your organisation, then this guide is for you.
-It’ll help you to:
+If you work in Learning and Development, or simply interested in developing skills and talent in your organisation, then this guide is for you.
+It will help you to:

 think of new ideas for the services you provide